derf/prim-benchmarks/README.md

 # PrIM (Processing-In-Memory Benchmarks) Extended

-This is an improved and extended version of the PrIM benchmark suite originally developed for UPMEM PIM (near-memory computing / processing-in-memory) evaluation by by Gómez-Luna et al.
+This is an improved and extended version of the PrIM benchmark suite originally developed for UPMEM PIM (near-memory computing / processing-in-memory) evaluation by Gómez-Luna et al.
 Its benchmarks support **NUMA**-aware **HBM** (high-bandwidth memory), **DRAM**, and **UPMEM PIM** (near-memory computing / processing-in-memory) evaluation.

 It has been used in the following publications.